New Treatments Update

 Ajovy

 On 1st August 2021 Ajovy (fremanezumab) was listed on the PBS for chronic migraine patients 15 months after it had received a positive recommendation from the PBAC.
-A new prescription from a neurologist will be required to access PBS pricing.
+A new prescription from a neurologist or a GP who has consulted with a specialist will be required to access PBS pricing.

 PBS access was expanded to include people with treatment-resistant high frequency episodic migraine on 1st November 2023.
 High frequency episodic migraine (HFEM) includes people who have 8-14 headache days per month.
 Research shows that HFEM actually has more in common with chronic migraine than it does with low frequency episodic migraine (D Buse et al, 2020).
 Preventive medication is an important part of migraine management for people with HFEM, so this expanded access is an exciting first for CGRP monoclonal antibodies.